jimenezjose/Arduino_Speedometer/README.md

     This decision is evident in the data as, the peaks may have been missed if the revolution threshold was not equal to the mean.
   [Revolutions_Missed](../../Images/Revolutions_Missed):
+    Real data from the rotating wheel showing how a wrong revolution threshold (SIGNIFICANT_SCORE deviations from the mean) may result in missing a ratation.
+The circled sections from the image demonstrate how a peak did not surpass the green line (revolution threshold).